 Many people are aware of the fact that wire transfer fees are actually cheaper at credit unions than at banks — a lot cheaper.
 In fact, many credit unions don’t charge a fee for incoming wire transfers — both domestic and foreign.

-According to the Spring analysis by MyBankTracker, the average fee for an incoming domestic wire at the 10 largest credit unions was $4.80, compared to $15 at banks, while outgoing domestic wire transfers cost an average of $17.30, compared to $26.40 at banks.
+According to a March 2014 analysis by MyBankTracker, the average fee for an incoming domestic wire at the 10 largest credit unions was $4.80, compared to $15 at banks, while outgoing domestic wire transfers cost an average of $17.30, compared to $26.40 at banks.
 The average fee for outgoing foreign wire transfers at the top 10 credit unions was $36.22, versus the average of $47.50 at the top 10 banks.
 The average costs of incoming foreign wire transfers at credit unions was $12.40 per transfer, compared to $17.50 at banks.

 Essentially, all of the wire transfer methods will provide you with the same service — the deciding factor here will be accessibility and the cost.
 If you’re someone who needs to make wire transfers regularly, it might not be a bad idea to consider switching to a credit union.